 Good morning, everyone.

-I would like to welcome warmly the 4 students entering the bachelor's degree program, including transfer students, 293 students entering the master's degree program, and the 11 students entering the professional master's degree program this fall.
-In total, we have 236 students joining us from abroad.
-I am sure all of you have been waiting eagerly for this day to come, and finally, it is here.
-Congratulations, and thank you for adding another special page to the 140-year history of the Institute.
+Today, four students, including transfer students, are entering the bachelor's degree program, 252 students are joining the master's degree program, and five students are starting their professional master's degree program.
+In total, we have 173 students joining us from abroad.
+I would like to warmly welcome you all, and thank you for adding another special page to the 141-year history of the Institute.

 In addition to these campus improvements, the Laboratory for Design of Social Innovation in Global Networks, or DLab, offers a platform that connects the students, faculty, and staff of Tokyo Tech with the public to create a better future.
 DLab, which aims to go beyond the conventional reach of science and technology, welcomes all new students to join their activities, and to create and innovate as Team Tokyo Tech.

 Whatever you decide to do during your time here, you can be certain of two things: Firstly, that the Institute will provide you with opportunities to create openly while working together to solve the toughest of challenges.
 And secondly, that the dedicated faculty, staff, and students of Tokyo Tech are here to support you.

 I want to draw your attention to the centennial flags and the Tokyo Tech Seal behind me.
 These flags were presented to the Institute by the Tokyo Tech Alumni Association, or Kuramae Kogyokai, to commemorate Tokyo Tech's 100th anniversary.
 One represents the search for truth and reason, the other signifies advancement of technology.
 As you seek your path towards new accomplishments, the alumni association is also here to support you.
 We encourage you to begin creating lasting connections during your time at the Institute.